Listing assets

 • The Divisee column, if not left blank, must contain the name of an existing beneficiary ― you cannot add divisees through importing a spreadsheet.

-• The Files column can contain the names of existing files, images and photos (already uploaded to your inventory) ― one file per line.
+• The Files column can contain the names of existing files, images and photos (already uploaded to your inventory) ― one file per line within the cell.
 This will cause the file(s) to be associated with the asset being imported.
 If the file is not yet inside a room, but the asset being imported is, then the file will be ported to that room, too.

 • The import process reuses existing properties and rooms, but does not update existing assets.
 It only creates more assets.
 Importing a spreadsheet twice results in duplicated assets.